google/coding-with-chrome/README.md

 * Windows OS
 * Linux (without Bluetooth support / USB supported)

+### Supported robots
+The following robots are supported, out of the box by Coding with Chrome:
+* EV3
+* Sphero 2.0
+* mBot

 ## Report Issues
 For any issues or feature requests, we would really appreciate it if you report them using our [issue tracker](https://github.com/google/coding-with-chrome/issues).